BioinfoMachineLearning/MULTICOM3/README.md

     [NVIDIA Docker issue](https://github.com/NVIDIA/nvidia-docker/issues/1447#issuecomment-801479573).

-    If you wish to run AlphaFold using Singularity (a common containerization platform on HPC systems) we recommend using some of the third party Singularity setups as linked in https://github.com/deepmind/alphafold/issues/10 or
+    If you wish to run AlphaFold using Singularity (a common containerization platform on HPC systems) we recommend using some of the third-party Singularity setups as linked in https://github.com/deepmind/alphafold/issues/10 or
     https://github.com/deepmind/alphafold/issues/24.